-To explore how powerful these double ratios are in practice, we turn to the NMSSM scenarios with semi-unified GUT scale soft-SUSY-breaking sampled in [2] (and detailed earlier) and Higgs-radion mixing in the RS model[].
+To explore how powerful these double ratios are in practice, we turn to the NMSSM scenarios with semi-unified GUT scale soft-SUSY-breaking sampled in [2] (and detailed earlier) and Higgs-radion mixing in the RS model (see Ref.
+[334] for a recent analysis).